-It is the obligation of staff members to call to attention situations in which they could be in violation of this policy and to remove themselves from initiating or participating in any institutional decisions involving a direct benefit to a relative covered by this policy.
-In such cases, the department, unit and/or college must develop a decision-making procedure bypassing all the related parties.
-Such procedures must be agreed to and approved through all administrative levels.
-In all cases, approval must be obtained from the appropriate human resources office as defined above.
+All employees are obligated to report to their supervisor or Unit Executive Officer situations in which they could be in violation of this policy and to remove themselves from initiating or participating in any institutional decisions involving a direct benefit to a family member covered by this policy.
+In such cases, the unit must develop a conflict-management plan that eliminates or manages any potential conflict of interest.
+The conflict-management plan must be approved through all appropriate administrative levels.
+In all cases, approval must be obtained from the appropriate human resources office(s).

-A decision made by the Office of Academic Human Resources, Employment Services, Staff Human Resources Office, or the Office of Student Financial Aid, Student Employment that is not acceptable to the parties concerned may be appealed.
-Appeals should be directed to the Provost in the case of Academic employees or Graduate students with appointments, or to the Vice Chancellor for Administration and Human Resources for Staff employees or undergraduate students with appointments.
+A decision by the Office of Academic Human Resources, the Staff Human Resources Office, or the Office of Student Financial Aid that is not acceptable to the individuals concerned may be appealed.
+Appeals must be directed to the Associate Provost for Human Resources or the Director of Student Financial Aid for undergraduate student employees.
 The resulting decision will be final.

 Policy IX-A-23 in the Campus Administrative Manual, “Conflicts of Interest in Supervisory Relationships,” prohibits an employee from initiating or participating in institutional decisions involving a direct benefit or penalty to someone with whom that individual has or has had a sexual relationship.

 Questions regarding conflicts should be referred to the Labor and Employee Relations section in the Office of Academic Human Resources, (217) 333-0033 (for academic and graduate employees), the Employment Services section in the Staff Human Resources Office, (217) 333-2137 (for civil service employees), or the Office of Student Financial Aid, Student Employment, (217) 333-0600 (for undergraduate student employees).